cynepton/cloud-dev-capstone/README.md

 ## Best Pratices

-- All resources in the application are defined in the `serverless.yml` file.
+- All AWS resources in the application are defined in the `serverless.yml` file.
 - Each function has its own set of permissions.
 - Application has sufficient monitoring.
 - HTTP requests are validated.